 20. Further my computer skills: Adobe Illustrator essentials, and basic web design/development.

-21. Learn calligraphy.
+21. Take a calligraphy class.
 This probably means attending a workshop, though I do have a couple books I enjoy, and an online course by I Still Love Calligraphy, now known as Calligraphy.org.

 22. Teach an exercise class.
 Oh this terrifies me, but it’s something I really want to do.